A Manager’s Checklist for Employee Check-Ins

-We mention the concept of ‘check-ins’ (or one-on-one meetings, progress meetings, sit-downs etc.) a lot in our blog and with our clients and prospects.
-No matter what it’s called, the notion of increasing the frequency and quality of employee performance conversations remains a priority for most companies today.
+We often discuss the topic of employee ‘check-ins’ (or one-on-one meetings, progress meetings, sit-downs, etc.) in our blog or with our clients.
+No matter what it’s called, increasing the frequency and quality of employee performance conversations remains a priority for most companies today.

-Some companies have mandated weekly check-ins, some are free to schedule them as needed, others ask managers to ensure meetings are complete after every project, and other companies schedule formal check-ins throughout the year.
-Regardless of the frequency of these conversations, their purpose remains the same: to keep the lines of communication open between managers and employees in order to effectively engage and manage performance.
+Some companies have mandated weekly employee check-ins, some schedule them as needed, others ask managers to ensure meetings are complete after every project, and other companies schedule formal check-ins throughout the year.
+Regardless of the frequency of these conversations, their purpose remains the same: keep the lines of communication open between managers and employees in order to engage and manage performance effectively.

-The more employees and managers are able to communicate, the better they will be able to work together to accomplish goals, develop skills, and give/receive feedback.
-Although check-ins should appear relatively casual to employees, managers should follow a loose structure in order to make sure this time spent remains valuable and drives action.
+The more employees and managers can communicate, the better they will be able to work together to accomplish goals, develop skills, and give/receive feedback.
+Although check-ins should appear relatively casual to employees, managers should follow a loose structure to ensure this time spent remains valuable and drives action.

 We thought it would be handy to prepare a checklist of discussion points and conversation starters that managers could use to make the most of check-ins with employees.

 Nothing is worse than going into a meeting with a manager that comes off as uninvested or unprepared.
 Take 5 minutes to prepare before the meeting.
 Managers should easily access and skim past meeting notes and performance if you are using a central location or tool for goal tracking, feedback, and/or journal/meeting notes.